 A divided by C.

 A divided by the sum of C and D.

-B divided by Sum of C and D.
+B divided by C.

 B divided by Sum of C and D.

-The CORE Fund is required to be funded at the end of each fiscal year in the amount of at least 10% of the Required Debt Service Fund Deposits for all Bonds Outstanding as of the beginning of such fiscal year.
+The CORE Fund is required to be funded at the end of each Fiscal Year in the amount of at least 10% of the Required Debt Service Fund Deposits for all Bonds Outstanding as of the beginning of such Fiscal Year.